Carless days in New Zealand: Implementation

 The carless days regulations are secondary legislation under the Economic Stabilisation Act 1948 and therefore did not require approval from parliament.
 Carless days were suspended in May 1980, revoked in December 1980 and in 1981 replaced with petrol rationing legislation (the Petroleum Demand Restraint Act 1981) that can be invoked in the future.

 Response

 Surveys showed that 5-10% of the population bound by the rules drove regularly on their carless day.
-Journalist Richard Griffin said that it was a bit like drunk driving - if you could get away with it you did.
-There was no stigma attached ....
+Journalist Richard Griffin said that "it was a bit like drunk driving - if you could get away with it you did.
+There was no stigma attached..."

 There were 3,136 successful prosecutions against those who broke the carless days rules.
 It is estimated that approximately 0.2% of the people breaking the rules were caught and prosecuted.
-The first person fined was Gordon Marks of Christchurch, who forgot that at 3.45 am after a post-party nap in his car his "car-less day" had started at 2 am.
-He was fined $50 rather than the $400 maximum fine.
+The first person prosecuted under the scheme was Gordon Marks of Christchurch, who forgot that at 3:45am, after a post-party nap in his car, his "car-less day" had started at 2am.
+At his trial, the judge understood Marks' error, but he was still fined $50 rather than the $400 maximum fine to show the legislation had "teeth".